Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/TROUBLESHOOTING.md

 ### CredentialUnavailableError

-The `CredentialUnavailableError` is a special error type derived from `ClientAuthenticationError`.
-This error type is used to indicate that the credential can't authenticate in the current environment, due to lack of required configuration or setup.
-This error is also used as a signal to chained credential types, such as `DefaultAzureCredential` and `ChainedTokenCredential`, that the chained credential should continue to try other credential types later in the chain.
+The `CredentialUnavailableError` is a specific error type derived from `ClientAuthenticationError`.
+This error type is used to indicate that the credential can't authenticate in the current environment, due to missing required configuration or setup.
+This error is also used as an indication for chained credential types, such as `DefaultAzureCredential` and `ChainedTokenCredential`, that the chained credential should continue to attempt other credential types later in the chain.

 ### Permission issues